 On September 28, 2016, we entered into an amended and restated loan and security agreement, or the Loan Agreement, with SVB and entities affiliated with MidCap Financial Services, which we refer to collectively with SVB as the Lenders.
 The Loan Agreement amended and restated in its entirety our prior loan and security agreement with Silicon Valley Bank.
 The Loan Agreement provides for new term loans of up to \$15.0 million, with a floating interest rate equal to 7% plus the greater of (i) the 30-day U.S. LIBOR, reported in the Wall Street Journal on the last business day of the month that immediately precedes the month in which the interest will accrue, or (ii) 0.50%.
 We borrowed an initial tranche of \$8.0 million on September 28, 2016, of which \$5.3 million was used to repay all amounts outstanding under our prior loan agreement with SVB.
 The remaining \$7.0 million will become available beginning on the later of (i) September 30, 2017 and (ii) the date on which the Lenders have received evidence, in form and substance reasonably satisfactory to them, that we have produced clinical trial data sufficient to file an NDA for CLS-TA for the treatment of uveitis.
 Once the draw period for the remaining \$7.0 million has commenced, we may draw funds at our discretion until the earlier of (i) December 31, 2017 and (ii) the occurrence of an event of default under the Loan Agreement.
-We are required to pay accrued interest only through December 31, 2017 on the outstanding amount, followed by 30 equal payments of principal amount of the aggregate term loans for any prepayment between September 28, 2017 and May 31, 2020.
+We are required to pay accrued interest only through December 31, 2017 on the outstanding amount, followed by 30 equal payments of principal and accrued interest.
+We have the option to prepay the outstanding balance of the term loans in full, subject to a prepayment fee of (i) 3% of the original principal amount of the aggregate term loans for any prepayment prior to September 28, 2017 or (ii) 2% of the original principal amount of the aggregate term loans for any prepayment between September 28, 2017 and May 31, 2020.
 A final payment of \$0.5 million, or 6.50% of the aggregate borrowed amount, is due at maturity of the loan on June 1, 2020, or upon the prepayment of the facility or the acceleration of amounts due under the facility as a result of an event of default